Delivering savings, growth and better services through location-enabled eGovernment

 - Work with Member States and relevant Commission departments to develop a vision for the EULF.

-- Prepare an EULF blueprint of methodologies, guidelines and best practices in five focus areas: policy and strategy alignment, e-government integration, standardisation and interoperability, cost-benefit focus and committed partnerships.
+- Prepare a EULF blueprint of methodologies, guidelines and best practices in five focus areas: policy and strategy alignment, eGovernment integration, standardisation and interoperability, return on investment and effective governance and partnerships.